TC United Frequently Asked Questions

 Why play for TC United?

 TC United is the only US Club competitive soccer program in Thurston County!
 We offer the most affordable competitive soccer experience in the area.
 Our teams compete at the select, premier, and national premier level.
-Some of our players also play for the Surf Academy or Elite Player Development (EPD) state teams.
+Some of our players also play for the WPL Academy or Elite Player Development (EPD) state teams.
 Under the guidance of our Director of Coaching, our licensed and certified coaches are committed to helping each player achieve their full potential.

 What are the benefits of playing competitive soccer?